GenericMappingTools/gmt/doc/rst/source/grdfilter.rst

 Description
 -----------

-**grdfilter** will filter a *.nc* file in the time domain using one of the selected convolution or non-convolution isotropic or rectangular filters and compute distances using Cartesian or Spherical geometries.
+**grdfilter** will filter a grid file in the time domain using one of the selected convolution or non-convolution isotropic or rectangular filters and compute distances using Cartesian or Spherical geometries.
-The output *.nc* file can optionally be generated as a sub-region of the input (via **-R**) and/or with new increment (via **-I**) or registration (via **-T**).
-In this way, one may have "extra space" in the input data so that the edges will not be used and the output can be within one-half- width of the input edges.
+The output grid file can optionally be generated as a sub-region of the input (via **-R**) and/or with new increment (via **-I**) or registration (via **-T**).
+In this way, one may have "extra space" in the input data so that the edges will not be used and the output can be within one half-width of the input edges.
 If the filter is low-pass, then the output may be less frequently sampled than the input.

 Required Arguments